Paris in World War II: Liberation

-General von Choltitz was an unrepentant Nazi, and had been ordered by Hitler to leave the city a "heap of burning ruins", but he also realized the battle was lost, and he did not want to be captured by the Resistance.
+General von Choltitz had been ordered by Hitler to leave the city a "heap of burning ruins", but he also realized the battle was lost, and he did not want to be captured by the Resistance.
 Through the offices of the Swedish Consul-General, Raoul Nordling, he ignored Hitler's orders and arranged a truce.
 On the afternoon of 25 August, he traveled from his headquarters in the Hôtel Meurice to the Montparnasse train station, the headquarters of General Leclerc, where, at about 3 p.m. in the billiards room of the station staff, he and Leclerc signed a surrender.
 Chaban-Delmas and Rol-Tanguy, leader of the FFI, were also present, and it was suggested that Rol-Tanguy should also sign the surrender.
 Leclerc dictated a new version, and put the name of the FFI leader ahead of his own.
 The occupation of Paris was officially over.

 De Gaulle arrived in Paris two hours later.
 He met first with Leclerc, complaining to him that Rol-Tanguy had signed the surrender.
 He then went to the Ministry of War, and insisted that the FFI leaders come to him, but in the end he went to the Hôtel de Ville, where he gave a memorable speech to a huge crowd of Parisians, concluding:

 "Paris!
 Paris humiliated!
 Paris broken!
 Paris martyred!
 But now Paris liberated!
 Liberated by herself, by her own people with the help of the armies of France, with the support and aid of France as a whole, of fighting France, of the only France, of the true France, of eternal France."

 The following day, De Gaulle, on foot, towering over everyone in the crowd, led a triumphal march from the Arc de Triomphe, down the Champs-Élysées, to the Place de la Concorde, then to the Notre-Dame de Paris cathedral, where he took part in a Te Deum.

 About 2,000 Parisians were killed in the liberation of their capital, along with about 800 Resistance fighters from the FFI and policemen, and over 100 soldiers from the Free France and US forces.